nyanity/AwooOS/doc/02_Kernel/01_Kernel_Architecture.md

 # 2.1.
 Kernel Architecture

-The AwooOS kernel, implemented in `kernel.lua`, is a monolithic entity responsible for the most critical system functions.
+The AxisOS kernel, implemented in `kernel.lua`, is a monolithic entity responsible for the most critical system functions.

 ## The Scheduler